olafhartong/sysmon-modular/README.md

 ```

-**Building a config with all sysmon-modular rules for certain event IDs and then disabling all others**
+**Building a config with all sysmon-modular rules for certain event IDs (include whole directory) and then disabling all event ids without imported rules**

 Example:
 ```